Children With Autism or Special Needs

 Typically, in New Jersey, legal custody is jointly shared.
 This way, both parents have an equal say in all-important matters concerning their child.
 However, this is easier said than done.
 Divorced spouses may have trouble communicating and agreeing, necessitating the help of a neutral third party or lawyer.

-Physical Custody of Special Needs Children
+Physical Custody of Children with Special Needs

-If parents are unable to agree on who should have physical custody, the courts will make a determination in the “best interests of the child.”
+If parents are unable to agree on who should have physical custody, the courts will make a determination in the best interests of the child.

-- Which parent has been the primary care giver since the child’s disability was diagnosed?
+- Which parent has been the primary caregiver since the child’s disability was diagnosed?

 - Has the child bonded with one particular parent?
-(This may be particularly relevant for children on the spectrum).
+This may be particularly relevant for children on the spectrum.

 - How supportive has each parent been of the child’s treatment?